rpatterson/prunerr/README.rst

 warning::

-   This will delete existing download item files that aren't currently linked to the imported files.
-This can lead to data loss when the download item file is more complete than the imported file.
+   When the download item file already exists, this can lead to data loss if more of the imported file's data is correct or complete than the download item file.

 ****************************************************************************************